 - whether those individuals wish to pursue the matter.

 In the event that the Title IX Coordinator determines that an investigation of the Complaint should not be conducted, he/she will determine and document (in consultation, as necessary, with the alleged victim, the Respondent, and any other University administrators) the appropriate resolution of the Complaint and inform the parties of the same.

 With all Complaints, if the Title IX Coordinator determines that an investigation should be conducted, the Title IX Coordinator will promptly investigate the matter.
 The existence of concurrent criminal investigations or proceedings shall not materially delay the investigation of any Complaint filed under this Policy.

 Throughout the investigation, the Title IX Coordinator will remain neutral.
-The Title IX Coordinator will obtain, where applicable and where possible, the written consent of any third-party witnesses to the disclosure, as contemplated by this Policy, of any personally identifiable information contained in the Complaint, the Investigative Report, and for any other documents the disclosure of which is contemplated by this Policy in order to further the resolution of the Complaints.
+The Title IX Coordinator will obtain, where applicable and where possible, the written consent of any third-party witnesses to the disclosure, as contemplated by this Policy, of any personally identifiable information contained in the Complaint, the Investigative Report, and for any other documents, in order to further the resolution of the Complaints.

 As soon as is practicable, the Title IX Coordinator will contact the Complainant and the alleged victim (if not the Complainant) to schedule an initial meeting to, as applicable: